amTeaq/Enum-AD/README.md

 − List all the OUs

-− List all the computers in the StudentMachines OU.
+− List all the computers in the StudentMachines OU. -> Get-NetOU StudentMachines | %{Get-NetComputer -ADSPath $_}

 − List the GPOs